 “I got high and just grabbed Tim and his heart let me hold him.
 If it’s a girlfriend you want, just let her in and see if she stays.
 Just don’t break up the old gang ‘cause you’re horny,” Jack explained

 Everyone laughed.
-We went back to playing D&D but Jack couldn’t be his old mean Dungeon Master and we were burned from the pot.
-Jack asked if anyone wanted to stay over and we all went to bed, after the much delayed snacks were devoured.
+We went back to playing D&D but Jack couldn’t be his old mean Dungeon Master.
+We were burned from the pot.
+Jack asked if anyone wanted to stay over.
+We all went to bed, after the much delayed snacks were devoured.
 Munchies still ruled.

 We woke up with the two boys who got outed in bed with us.
 All the others were spread out on the floor, although it looked like a couple had inched their way together.
 Nobody pointed at them.
 The straight boy was sleeping head to toe with two others.
 Maybe sexual energy flowed differently for straights.

-Jack called Isabelle on the intercom and told her six other boys from the game night had stayed over and would want breakfast.
+Jack called Isabelle on the intercom.
+He told her six other boys from the game night had stayed over and would want breakfast.
 She told him that Mummy was planning to eat in thirty minutes.
 Everyone was waking up.
 One boy asked if he could go to church with Jack’s family, and all the rest asked also.

 “Mummy will be so pleased.”